secnot/rectpack/README.md

 ## Testing

-Rectpack is thoroughly tested, you can run the tests with:
+Rectpack is thoroughly tested, run the tests with:

 ```bash
 python setup.py test